Artificial fertilisers and biostimulants

 Other inorganic fertilisers

-All other inorganic fertilisers, such as lime fertilisers, recovered phosphates and other inorganic fertilisers, can be brought on the Dutch market as long as they comply with the rules laid down in the Dutch Fertilisers Act and the decrees based upon this Act.
-The Act contains general, agricultural and environmental rules and rules regarding packaging and labelling of fertilisers.
-For fertilisers made from waste and residues there is a special admission procedure.
-If admitted, they will be put on a so-called positive list, which is annexed to the Dutch Fertilisers Act Implementation Decree.
+All other inorganic fertilisers, such as lime fertilisers, recovered phosphates, and other inorganic fertilisers, can be brought on the Dutch market as long as they comply with the rules laid down in the Dutch Fertilisers Act (Meststoffenwet, in Dutch) and the decrees based upon this Act.
+The Act contains general, agricultural, and environmental rules, and rules regarding packaging and labelling of fertilisers.
+To bring new fertilisers made from waste and residues to the market, there is a special admission procedure.
+You can use one of the two forms to apply (in Dutch) for this to RVO.
+If admitted, they will be put on a so-called positive list, which is annexed to the Dutch Fertilisers Act Implementation Decree (in Dutch).

 Biostimulants

-Biostimulants are not qualified as fertiliser, because they aim at improving the plant’s or crop’s environment without providing them with nutrients.
+Biostimulants are not qualified as fertiliser, because they aim to improve a plant’s or crop’s environment without providing them with nutrients.
 Because there is no specific Dutch legislation for this type of product, depending on its characteristics, biostimulants may be subject to the rules for crop protection agents or those for fertilisers.
 If the product is neither one of them, it may only be brought onto the Dutch market if the product is considered to be safe for human and animal health and the environment.

 Labelling requirements